Educational web sites and resources of interest

 Growing Crystalline Trees, Harry Bhadeshia, University of Cambridge.
 Recipes for growing crystals on a cardboard template of a tree

 Growing crystals at home (Выращивание кристаллов), Martynov Maxim, Dolgikh Rostislav.
-Resource about chemicals which can be used in growing crystals, not just in laboratories, but also at home
+Crystal growing wiki: a resource about chemicals which can be used in growing crystals, not just in laboratories, but also at home

 Growing Crystals That Will Make Your Crystallographer Happy, P. D. Boyle.
 A guide for graduate students and other researchers wanting to grow crystals suitable for X-ray structure determinations